SuperEugen/little-town-remake/README.md

 # Little Town Remake

 **Status**: WIP
-**Gerne:** top town 2D, adventure
+**Genre:** top town 2D, adventure
-Made with Godot 4.4
+**Engine**: Godot 4.4
+**Language**: GDScript

-GameMaker Tutorial remade in Godot
+GameMaker Tutorial remade in Godot to understand the differences between the two game engines and improve understanding of Godot.
 Original Tutorial: https://gamemaker.io/de/tutorials/little-town-gamemaker-tutorial

 ![Screenshot Godot 4.4](https://i.imgur.com/G9iwKYq.png)

+## How to Play
+- Use WASD or arrow keys to walk around
+- Use Shift to run
+- Use Space to pick-up or put-down an item or to talk to an NPC
+- Finish the game by finding and giving the correct items to the NPCs

-## Mechanics
+## Implementation Details
 - Player with sprite animation
 - 4 way movement of player
 - 3 NPCs with animations